robertsabum/IP-Stack-Message-Encapsulation/Layers/Transport/readme.md

 #### TransportLayer()

 This is the default constructor for the TransportLayer class.
+It takes no arguments and initializes the HTTPBuffer to an empty queue.

 Example usage:
 ```cpp